 Introductory and Development Workshops: We offer presentations specifically targeted to people who have just entered MU (or are new to the pre-med path) and others that will help you keep on track with your development.
 Our “What Every Pre-Med Should Know” workshop provides a broad overview of what it takes to create a successful candidacy.
 We also offer presentations on shadowing practitioners, volunteering in healthcare and other settings, and joining a research lab.

-Application Year Programming: Juniors and seniors participate in MDAP (Medical and Dental Application Program), a series of seminars, personal consultations and interactive workshops designed to prepare and assist students with the application process.
+Application Year Programming: Students who are getting ready to apply for medical and dental school participate in MDAP (Medical and Dental Application Program), a series of seminars, personal consultations and interactive workshops designed to prepare and assist students with the application process.
+Participants in MDAP may be eligible for a committee interview and resulting committee letter (see below).
+Applicants in optometry, podiatry, and PA are welcome to participate in the workshops and preparatory consultations, but do not participate in the committee interview process.

 Electronic Communication: MedOpp maintains a listserv with a weekly newsletter of events and announcements.
 We also maintain a Canvas site with a repository of handouts and resources for MU students.